hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 .. literalinclude:: calcs/shoulder/h2o_plat.lua
 	:language: lua

-As in :ref:`CCMC <ccmc_tutorial>`, a plateau can be seen in the total population vs iteration plot which indicates roughly the minimum particle number to make the calculation stable.
+As in :ref:`FCIQMC <fciqmc_tutorial>`, a plateau can be seen in the total population vs iteration plot which indicates roughly the minimum particle number to make the calculation stable.

-.. review:: RSTF - maybe useful to also plot N_0 on here?
-.. reviewanswer:: VAN - done.

 .. plot::